Stimulus Control Therapy for Better Sleep

-Struggling to fall asleep or stay asleep can be frustrating—and the more it happens, the harder it is to break the cycle.
-If you've ever found yourself lying awake in bed, scrolling your phone, or watching the clock tick by, you're not alone.
+Struggling to fall asleep or stay asleep can be frustrating and the more it happens the harder it is to break the cycle.
+If you have ever found yourself lying awake in bed scrolling your phone or watching the clock tick by you are not alone.

-But there’s a behavioral therapy technique that can help reset your sleep patterns and improve your rest naturally: Stimulus Control Therapy.
+But there is a behavioral therapy technique that can help reset your sleep patterns and improve your rest naturally called Stimulus Control Therapy.

 What Is Stimulus Control Therapy?